 What do real Los Angeles homeowners spend in 2026?

 - Mar Vista ($17,500): A 450-square-foot backyard patio.
 The project required the demolition and removal of a cracked 1960s slab.
 The new patio featured a medium-texture stamp, integral color, and #4 rebar reinforcement.
-The cost was improved due to tight side-yard access for the bobcat, requiring more manual labor for demolition and grading.
+The cost was pushed higher by tight side-yard access for the bobcat, which required more manual labor for demolition and grading.

 - Eagle Rock ($15,800): A 400-square-foot patio extension.
 This project connected to an existing patio, requiring careful doweling into the old slab to prevent separation.
 The scope included a basic Ashlar slate stamp with a color hardener and release agent.
 The site had good access, which kept demolition and excavation costs at the lower end of the expected range.